dereksonderegger/444/docs/27_DataReshaping.md

 # Define a tibble by columns
 df2 <- tibble( Last = c('Anderson', 'Barker', 'Cooper') )

-# Squish the two tibbles together by columns
+# Squish the two tibbles together by columns - results in a data.frame
 People <- cbind( df1, df2 )
 People
 ```